4. 4U’s Eight Skills of Foresight Practice (Model and Framework)

 As a competency framework for our field (a defined set of abilities and behaviors necessary for effectiveness), the Eight Skills have the great advantage of being terms already in common use by the global management community.
 That allows us to present foresight not as something privileged or specialized, but as skills that all of us have at least in modest amounts as self-managers and relationship managers, skills that great managers, teams, and organizations can further develop as they gain experience.

 The unique skills of the foresight profession emerge at the subcompetency level in this framework.
 All of the Twenty Specialties are included below, often with some new subcompetencies added, making this the most detailed framework in this Guide for what foresighters do.
 Compared to typical managers and consultants, we lead teams in the development and practice of many special abilities and behaviors to discover, create, and manage futures, including scoping, retrospecting, scanning, sensemaking, predicting, forecasting, baseline futuring, debiasing, alternative futuring, visioning, facilitating, designing, goalsetting, and assessing foresight progress, capacity and performance.

-We also distinguish ourselves from the traditional management community in the use of foresight-building models (Chapters 2, 6, and 8), methods (Chapter 7), and personal foresight tools (Chapter 4).
-Our field is rich and rapidly changing, and we’ll develop many more subcompetencies as new predictive analytics, machine learning, and crowd foresight tools and platforms emerge.
+We also distinguish ourselves from the traditional management community in the use of foresight-building models and methods, across all four of the POGU foresight domains.
+Our field is rich and rapidly changing, and we’ll develop many more competencies as new predictive analytics, machine learning, and crowd foresight tools and platforms emerge.

 What follows here is not a definitive list of foresight competencies and subcompetencies, but hopefully a useful start, leaving many questions unanswered.
 What would you modify, add, or remove?
 How should organizations of different sizes best apply the Eight Skills, and staff the Twenty Specialties?
 How do we best assess individual, team, and organizational competency in the Skills, functions, and subcompetencies?
 For now, we leave such questions to our community for further research.